 ADD B, CAN, USA, MEX/AI 1.3/5

-5.A13 In the frequency band 460-470 MHz, earth stations in the meteorological-satellite service (space-to-Earth) and Earth exploration-satellite service (space-to-Earth) shall not claim protection from stations of the fixed and mobile services in the frequency band 460-470 MHz unless other agreements were obtained under No. 9.21 prior to the end of WRC-19.
+5.A13 In the frequency band 460-470 MHz, earth stations in the meteorological-satellite service (space-to-Earth) and Earth exploration-satellite service (space-to-Earth) shall not claim protection from stations of the fixed and mobile services in the frequency band 460-470.
 Resolution [A13] (WRC-19) shall apply.

 Reasons: To provide protection to the fixed and mobile services from MetSat and EESS satellite downlinks.